sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 Symmetrically, the `w` bit controls whether or not non-owners can add or delete properties and/or verbs on this object.
 The `r` and `w` bits can only be set by a wizard or by the owner of the object.

 The `f` bit specifies whether or not this object is _fertile_, whether or not players other than the owner of this object can create new objects with this one as the parent.
-It also controls whether or not non-owners can use the `chparent()` built-in function to make this object the parent of an existing object.
+It also controls whether or not non-owners can use the `chparent()` or `chparents()` built-in function to make this object the parent of an existing object.
 The `f` bit can only be set by a wizard or by the owner of the object.

+The `a` bit specifies whether or not this object can be used as a parent of an anonymous object created by a player other than the owner of this object.
+It works similarly to the `f` bit, but governs the creation of anonymous objects only.

 All of the built-in properties on any object can, by default, be read by any player.
 It is possible, however, to override this behavior from within the database, making any of these properties readable only by wizards.
 See the chapter on server assumptions about the database for details.